Programs » Competitive Events

 Competitive Events Guide and Related Resources

 FCCLA Contests allow students to use creativity to express their FCCLA spirit.
-Contests take place twice each year and are announced on the FCCLA national website.
-Check out the current opportunities today!
+When available, contests are announced on the FCCLA national website.

-The Family and Consumer Sciences Knowledge Bowl is a four-level, team competition that challenges students' knowledge of all aspects of Family and Consumer Sciences.
+The Family and Consumer Sciences Knowledge Bowl is a three-level, team competition that challenges students' knowledge of all aspects of Family and Consumer Sciences.

 The Skill Demonstration Events provide opportunities for members to demonstrate college and career-ready skills in family and consumer sciences and related occupations.